operator-framework/operator-controller/docs/Tasks/installing-an-extension.md

     !!! warning
         Currently, the following limitations affect the installation of extensions:

-        * If mulitple catalogs are added to a cluster, you cannot specify a catalog when you install an extension.
+        * If multiple catalogs are added to a cluster, you cannot specify a catalog when you install an extension.
         * OLM 1.0 requires that all of the extensions have unique bundle and package names for dependency resolution.

         As a result, if two catalogs have an extension with the same name, the installation might fail or lead to an unintended outcome.